IvanTrendafilov/Confucius/README.md

-Confucius - a lightweight Java configuration library with a NoXML twist
+Confucius - lightweight Java configuration
 ==============================================

+Lightweight Java configuration library with a NoXML twist.
 Confucius is the easiest way to add configuration to your application.
 It is licensed under the Apache License, Version 2.0.

 Why use Confucius?
 ------------------